Colorado Springs board vacancies top a dozen

 Illustration: Axios Visuals

-- Vacancies include the Pikes Peak Area Council of Governments, the city's historic preservation board, civil service commission and the powerful planning commission.
+- They include the Pikes Peak Area Council of Governments, the city's historic preservation board, civil service commission and the powerful planning commission.

 - The Pikes Peak Rural Transportation Authority also has three open spots.

-Zoom in: Among the city boards with empty seats is the Law Enforcement Transparency and Advisory Committee (LETAC), which the city council voted unanimously to disband on Tuesday.
+Zoom in: Among the city boards with empty seats was the Law Enforcement Transparency and Advisory Committee (LETAC), which the city council voted unanimously on April 14 to disband.

-Flashback: LETAC had more than 800 potential applicants for its 11 seats at its creation in 2020, but the committee was plagued by vacancies, and what the eight remaining members called a general ineffectiveness.
+Flashback: LETAC had more than 800 potential applicants for its 11 seats at its creation in 2020, but the committee was plagued by vacancies and what the eight remaining members called a general ineffectiveness, Deb Walker, LETAC's chairperson and a member since its founding, told Axios.

-- Some roles, like the planning commission, demand expertise and must be nominated by city council.
+How it works: Some board positions, like the planning commission, demand expertise and must be nominated by the city council.

-- Others are open to most residents with interest and the ability to regularly attend meetings.
+- Others are open to most residents with interest and the ability to regularly attend meetings, but still require council approval.

 Friction point: Time, access and awareness can be barriers to participation.